 1966 44’ Pearson Countess Port Townsend to Portland

 It's almost one in the morning and blowing 15 to 20 knots from the West as we approach the shelter of Neah Bay.
 There is a reef in our lee and I don’t want to back off on the throttle because the engine is surging.
 We are doing 6 knots which is also uncomfortable.
 Im looking at the boat’s chart plotter that is out of arms reach on a ram mount in the companionway and a more detailed zoom on the chart on my phone.
-The phone is bright so i close one eye to look at it so I don't destroy my night vision on the moonless night.
+The phone is bright so I close one eye to look at it so I don't destroy my night vision on the moonless night.
 Im looking for the flashing bouy lights and for the solid color from any boats underway coming or going.
-There's red lights on the cars driving on the shore road through the reservation that send false alarms to my brain.
+There's red lights on the cars driving through the reservation on the shore road that send false alarms to my brain.
 Once out of the swell and chop from the strait, the crew begin to put out fenders as we prepare to dock.
 Once we are abreast of the Coast Guard station I back the throttle off and the engine promptly dies sending us drifting silently into the bay.
 I put it in neutral and go to start it up again and the engine’s instrument panel goes black with a quiet click.
 Somewhere a fuse has blown but there is no time to track the fuse holder down or a fuse to replace it.
 I run forward to the anchor to find the chain jammed in the mouse hole where it comes out of the deck.
-I asked one of the crew to lift the headsail that it lying on the secondary anchor and undo its lashing and pull 10 feet of chain out of its mouse hole and send the anchor uncontrolled into the dark water and set the anchor alarm on an app on my phone.
+I asked one of the crew to lift the headsail that is lying on the Kedge anchor (secondary anchor), undo its lashing, pull 10 feet of chain out of its mouse hole, and send the anchor uncontrolled into the dark water and set the anchor alarm on an app on my phone.

 In the morning I looked at the weather and discussed the situation with the crew.
 There was little or no wind in the forecast and 10-foot seas building to 15 by the time we were expecting to arrive at the bar if we were delayed much more.
 If the tanks and fuel were foul we would be looking at going through all the filters we had on board in the rolly beam sea conditions and the possibility of having to bleed air from the system which presented another issue.
 The engine has an unconventional fuel delivery design making bleeding the injectors hard.
 If filters clog and create suction in the fuel lines and then air can be pulled into the fuel system.
 This sometimes requires bleeding the air.
 The tools aboard were limited for this kind of work.
 The crew had lost confidence in the seaworthiness of the boat.